okta/okta.github.io/_source/_code/javascript/okta_react_sign-in_widget.md

 layout: docs_page
 title: React + Okta Sign-In Widget
 weight: 30
-excerpt: Integrate Okta with a React application using the Sign-In Widget.
+excerpt: Integrate Okta with a React app using the Sign-In Widget.
 ---

 # Overview
-This guide will walk you through integrating authentication into a React application with Okta by performing these steps:
+This guide will walk you through integrating authentication into a React app with Okta by performing these steps:
 1. [Add an OpenID Connect Client in Okta](#add-an-openid-connect-client-in-okta)
 2. [Create a React App](#create-a-react-app)
 3. [Create an Authentication Utility](#create-an-authentication-utility)